 My plan led me to regular 32-day cycles, better energy and mood, clearer skin, less bloat, and better flow in my life.
 My whole life was transformed using a plant-based lifestyle (which is what I personally wanted), strategic supplementation, acupuncture, and more.
 I had to unlearn and learn lots of things, and I continue to do that to this day.

 I can't imagine doing the work I do today or have the capacity to dream big feeling the way I did in my late teens and early twenties.

 I believe that when you take care of your health, you can show up for yourself, your dreams and goals, and the people who matter most.
 And we need more menstruators and more women in all kinds of roles in the world.

 If you're ready to to take the next steps, I'd be honoured to support you.

-Period literacy advocate, hormone detective, fertility strategist, entrepreneur, plant-based naturopathic doctor, women’s health advocate
+Period literacy advocate, hormone detective, fertility strategist, entrepreneur, plant-based, naturopathic doctor, Nature-lover, Retired Birth Doula, PCOS Warrior